ACSF - First Pull Request

 Step Three: Local Prerequisites

-If you are using the Drupal Vm you must download and before you can continue.
+If you are using the Drupal Vm you must download Vagrant and VirtualBox before you can continue.

 Step Four: Setting up your git repo